itstabya/itstabya.github.io/_posts/2025-07-07-fujifilm-hof.md

     </div>
 </div>
 <div class="caption">
     Our October 2024 trip to Japan - my first time and definitely not my last.
+I found Japan really hard to shoot actually for two reasons: my pancake lens felt a little too tight for how crowded the areas we visited were, and I felt like some spots were so scenic and overdone (let's be real, I consumed too much content about Japan trips) that it was hard to develop my own spin on them.
+Still, this picture of Andrew and me that a random stranger took for us is one of my favorite photos of all time.
+It feels like one of those photos my kids will look back on.
+Best part is I don't even think we're in focus 😹
 </div>

 <div class="row" style="margin-bottom: 14px">